Dogway/Kodi/README.md

 *   Replace video/music info icons
 *   Nodes list increased from 20 to 25
 *   Change MusicVideo title to "Artist - Song"
-*   Added Artist to Musicvideos thumbs
+*   Added Artist to MusicVideos thumbs
-*   Remove watched flag for Musicvideos
+*   Remove watched flag for MusicVideos
 *   Add 16:10 entry for Tablets
 ### Tag Overview
 *   Make it work back on Nexus/Omega